• Skip to primary navigation

 How to Make Roasted Chicken with Vegetables

-chopped up root vegetables like sweet potato, red potato, and onion with rosemary and sage in a roasting pan
+Chopped up root vegetables like sweet potato, red potato, and onion with rosemary and sage in a roasting pan.

-Step 2: Then, oil, season (generously!), and stuff your chicken with lots of aromatics, including fresh herbs, garlic, red onion, and lemon, that will create a delicious sauce that drips over your chicken and roasted vegetables.
-Be sure to tie the legs together using some kitchen twine and tuck the wings under the bird to make sure it roasts evenly.
+Oil, season (generously!), and stuff your chicken with lots of aromatics, including fresh herbs, garlic, red onion, and lemon, that will create a delicious sauce that drips over your chicken and roasted vegetables.

-a seasoned and stuffed whole chicken on a bed of root vegetables in a roasting pan
+A seasoned and stuffed whole chicken on a bed of root vegetables in a roasting pan.

-Step 3: Roast the chicken, breast side up, in a 425°F oven for about 1 to 1 1/2 hours, until done.
+Roast the chicken, breast side up, in a 425°F oven for about 1 to 1 1/2 hours, until done.
+Let it rest at least 20 minutes, so the juices can redistribute throughout, before slicing.

 How Do I Know When the Roasted Chicken is Done?